Poseur: Other genres and subcultures

 In Canada, there are "alleged military posers", individuals who wear army uniforms and medals, who are not actually current or previous members of the armed forces.
 In November 2014, Ottawa police charged one of these alleged poseurs for impersonating a soldier, after he appeared in TV interviews during Remembrance Day ceremonies wearing a uniform and medals which he had no right to wear.

 The concept of a "jazz poseur" dates back to the 1940s.
 Bob White from Downbeat argued that some jazz critics knew nothing about new jazz (bebop) and nothing about chords, tone, or the technical aspects of jazz; instead, they would just learn the names of a few old masters and "...become a romantic, a charlatan, a poseur, a pseudo-intellectual, an aesthetic snob, ...well on the way to success" as a jazz critic.
 In the 2000s, the CBC produced a radio show about how to spot "jazz poseurs" in a jazz scene.
 These were described as people who do not know much about the music, but they can "name-drop" the names of famous performers.

 Salon writer Joan Walsh calls US politician Paul Ryan a Randian poseur.
 She claims that while he purports to believe in Ayn Rand's Objectivist philosophy, which harshly criticizes government social redistribution programs, he actually benefitted from these programs in his life.

-Poseurs in the realm of sneakers and fashion have even been given their own name: hypebeast.
-First coined in 2007 on forums like NikeTalk, which were the social media of that time, these people are said to "collect clothing, shoes, and accessories for the sole purpose of impressing others."
+Poseurs in the realm of sneakers and fashion have even been given their own name: "hypebeast".
+First coined in 2007 on forums like NikeTalk, these people are said to "collect clothing, shoes, and accessories for the sole purpose of impressing others."
 As opposed to the sneakerhead who purchases and collects shoes because he likes them, a hypebeast will only purchase a pair that is very popular among others and they gauge their self worth only on how many likes they can get on their #OOTD (outfit of the day) Instagram post with that coveted pair of sneakers on.